-This 3-day workshop focuses on meaningful differences in the way children acquire language.
+This 2-day online workshop focuses on meaningful differences in the way children acquire language.
 It will explore (a) multiple sources of variation in early language development, including: children’s linguistic and cultural environments, their cognitive maturation, and the structural properties of the languages they are acquiring, alongside (b) the implications of this variation for the mechanisms that drive and support native language acquisition, given the overall robustness of learning in the face of this variability.

 Please note that, due to COVID-19: The workshop will take place fully online.